Center for Disability Services (CDS)

 Center for International Education (CIE)

-The Career Center offers career counseling, help in finding part-time and full-time employment, assistance in choosing a major, internship information, graduate and professional school advice and post-graduation planning.
-Seminars on these topics are offered throughout the school year.
-The Center also holds several career fairs annually for students to meet directly with a wide range of employers and graduate schools.
+The Career Center offers career counseling, help in finding part-time and full-time employment, assistance in choosing a major related to career objectives, internship information, graduate and professional school advice and post-graduation planning.
+The Center is also responsible for all student employment functions, including finding a campus job and onboarding.
+Workshops and programs on these topics are offered throughout the school year.
+Additionally, the Center hosts employers for campus interviews and plans several career fairs annually for students to meet directly with a wide range of companies and graduate schools.

 Lowcountry Graduate Center (LGC)

-The Lowcountry Graduate Center (LGC), located on the College of Charleston North Campus (3800 Paramount Drive, North Charleston, at Exit 15 of I-526), offers graduate programs of study for credit aimed at advancing the careers of working professionals in the Greater Charleston Metro Area.
-Courses are conveniently scheduled on weekday evenings and weekdays to accommodate demands of a full-time job.
-The graduate certificates or degrees are conferred by the host institution supplying faculty; namely: one of the three institutions that are members of the LGC consortium - the College of Charleston, the Medical University of South Carolina, and The Citadel - or another state-owned institution of higher education that partners to bring a program to the LGC, such as USC, South Carolina State University, or Clemson University.
+The Lowcountry Graduate Center (LGC) offers graduate programs of study for credit aimed at advancing the careers of working professionals in the Greater Charleston Metro Area.
+Courses are conveniently scheduled on weekday evenings and weekends to accommodate demands of a full-time job.
+The graduate certificates or degrees are conferred by the host institution supplying faculty; namely: one of the three institutions that are members of the LGC consortium - the College of Charleston, the Medical University of South Carolina, and The Citadel - or another state-owned institution of higher education that partners to bring a program to the LGC, such as UofSC, South Carolina State University, or Clemson University.
+Hence, the LGC functions as a portal to facilitate a variety of instructional formats.
 Programs are often interdisciplinary in nature, with faculty from different colleges or schools within an institution or from multiple institutions.

 Marlene and Nathan Addlestone Library

-The College of Charleston Libraries house a variety of print and electronic resources, offer instruction and research services, and accommodate students with private and group study areas.
-Addlestone Library also hosts the Student Computing Lab (239 desktop computers and 30 laptops), 2 KIC scanners which scan books and other documents into multiple formats including searchable text and MP3 and Starbucks café.
+The College of Charleston Libraries house a variety of print and electronic resources, offer instruction and research services, and provide students with individual and group study areas.
+Addlestone Library also hosts the Computing Lab, the Center for Student Learning, the Center for Excellence in Teaching and Learning, and a Starbucks café.
 Special Collections acquires and manages holdings that include rare books, manuscripts and digital collections.
-Reference services provides research consultations to assist students with projects, locating and evaluating information and understanding the research process.
-IT support for student laptops is also provided.
-The libraries collections include: 700,000 books, 500,000 ebooks, 84,000 print and ejournals, 328 databases and 87,000 DVD’s/videos.
-Library hours and other useful information can be found on our website: http://library.cofc.edu
+Access and Instruction Services provides walk up service as well as research appointments to assist students with projects, locating and evaluating information and understanding the research process.
+The Libraries’ collections include 378 online databases and over 700,000 books, 700,000 ebooks, 97,000 print and electronic journals, and 110,000 physical and streaming media titles.
+Library hours and other useful information can be found on our website: https://library.cofc.edu

 Area Library Resources